Please contact Clyde von Rosenberg at 512-341-3174 regarding zoning questions, or to discuss a zoning proposal before submitting an application.

 - Related applications:

-- Planning & Zoning Commission 2017 meeting & submittal schedule
+- Planning and Zoning Commission 2018 meeting and submittal schedule

 - Chapter 46: Zoning Ordinance (via Municode)